AdMeynard/JEFAS/README.md

 The folder `signals` contains some audio and synthetic signals used to implement the above-mentioned algorithms.
 Additionally, the folder `SynthSignals` contains functions to synthesize locally time-warped toy signals (both univariate and multivariate).

-Although the following guidelines are for MATLAB files, the 'JEFASpy' folder contains files for running JEFAS in Python.
+Although the following guidelines are for MATLAB files, the `JEFASpy` folder contains files for running JEFAS in Python.
 Two execution examples are proposed.
 The JEFAS-BSS and JEFAS-S algorithms are not yet available in Python.

 ***WARNING:*** The implementation of these algorithms uses MATLAB functions from the Optimization Toolbox (e.g. `fmincon`).
 It is therefore necessary to have access to this toolbox in order to run JEFAS.
 A less efficient version of the algorithm that does not require the Optimization Toolbox is available upon demand.